Managing Incidental Findings Isn’t Impossible

 Integrated Solutions for Managing Incidental CAC Findings

-The rising prominence of coronary artery calcium as a prognostic marker for heart disease has created a dilemma for radiologists: how should they manage incidental CAC findings discovered on routine CT exams?
+The rising prominence of coronary artery calcium as a prognostic marker for heart disease has created an emerging challenge for radiologists: how should they manage incidental CAC findings discovered on routine CT exams?
 Fortunately, new industry collaborations are making it possible to deliver CAC reports to clinicians without disrupting workflow.

 Routine CT scans are revealing data beyond their original diagnostic intent.